Ecommerce in Germany

 PAYMENT METHODS – Traditionally, online shoppers in Germany are keen on using invoice, for years this was their preferred online payment method.
-A study in 2020 showed that, among consumers who have a preferred payment method, PayPal was the most popular choice.
+But a study from 2020 showed that, among consumers who have a preferred payment method, e-wallets were the most popular choice.
 PayPal is indeed very popular among Germans.
 Other popular methods are invoice, credit card, and direct debit.

 PRODUCT CATEGORIES – Online fashion is the most popular product category in Germany, followed by consumer media and electronics.
 Especially in the categories ‘consumer electronics & computers’ and ‘media’ (books, music, movies, video games) German consumers are keener on shopping online instead of shopping offline.
 According to a study from RetailX, 85 percent of German citizens have shopped online during 2020.
 And 95 percent of the population has been online that year.

 The German ecommerce market

 In April 2019, Handelsverband Deutschland shared some interesting statistics about ecommerce in Germany.
 The market was worth 53.3 billion euros in 2018 and is expected to reach 57.8 billion euros in 2019.
 Another study, by Bevh, shows that ecommerce (services excluded) in Germany was worth 83.3 billion euros in 2020.